outpostHQ/numl/README.md

 **Q: There are many CSS-Frameworks out there.
 Why is NUDE different?**

 **A:** CSS-Frameworks solve problems related to styling while NUDE tend to solve many others related to interface creation like accessibility, color generation, style/logic sharing and context awareness.
-It's more complex and ambitious.
+It's just more complex and ambitious.

 **Q: Why should I use NUDE instead of popular CSS-framework like Tailwind?**